fhcrc/nestly/docs/scons.rst

 only modifications retained are those to the aggregate collection.
 Once back at this ancestral nest state, the collection can be operated upon using :meth:`~SConsWrap.add_target`, just as would be done to create any other target.
+Note that to pop a level from the nest, one must call :meth:`nestly.scons.SConsWrap.add` rather than :meth:`nestly.core.Nest.add`.

 Because the results of operations on aggregates are just regular targets at some ancestral nest level, these targets can be used as the sources to targets